Amy13139/wip-eaw-docs/source/basegame/xml_file.rst

 Data Type Name  Description
 =============== =================================================================================
 Int             A 32-bit integer
+File            A filename, may have an incorrect extension due to how the game was made Filepath        A path to a file.
+Same as filename, but with a full path before it.
+Root of "Data/".
+Dir             A path to a directory.
+Root of "Data/".
+String          Only for attributes, indicates no special type for the attribute.
-String          Characters, cushioned by quotation marks Bool            A boolean value.
-Ref \*          A Reference to a node, by name.
-No quotation marks Float           A floating point number.
+Bool            A boolean value.
+Can be yes/no or true/false, capitalization varies.
+See suffixes Ref ``node``    A Reference to a node by its name.
+Float           A floating point number.
 Must have a decimal and tenths digit Floatf          Same as a float, but the number has an "``f``" attached to the end of it.
 =============== =================================================================================

 .. note::
-	# indicates a number; \* indicates any value, but a condition may be provided in the description or as a suffix.
+	# characters indicate a number will be in their place when the suffix is used.

 ====================== ======================== ================================================================================================
 Suffix                 Applicable To            Description
 ====================== ======================== ================================================================================================
 [#,#]                  Int, Float, Floatf       Numerical value must within the range of the two numbers.
 Inclusive.
 <#, >#, <=#, >=#,      Int, Float, Floatf       Numerical value must satisfy the conditional operator.
-File                   String                   String is a filename Filepath               String                   String is a path to a file.
-Should starts with Data\\.
-Dirpath                String                   String is a path to a directory.
-Should starts with Data\\. t/f                    Bool                     Boolean is ``true`` or ``false``.
+t/f                    Bool                     Boolean is ``true`` or ``false``.
 Capitalization may vary, and it carries from the suffix.
 Y/N                    Bool                     Boolean is ``Yes`` or ``No``.
 Capitalization may vary, and it carries from the suffix.
-\*                     Ref                      Name of a node type.
-Shows the type of node that the subnode can reference
 ====================== ======================== ================================================================================================